Sodiq Suraj

-Sodiq Suraj (born 8 January 1988 in Oshogbo) is a Nigerian football player who plays for Osun United.
+Sodiq Suraj (born 8 January 1988) is a Nigerian footballer who plays for Osun United.

-Career
+Club career

-Sodiq Suraj is a central defender who can also play as defensive midfielder.
+Sodiq Suraj was born in Oshogbo.
+He is a central defender who can also play as defensive midfielder.
 In 2008, he played in Serbian second level in FK Partizan's satellite team FK Teleoptik.
 In the season 2012–13 he played for OC Safi at Moroccan top division.
 In October 2013 he signed with Duhok SC in the Iraqi Premier League.
 Next season, in 2014, he switched to another Iraqi club, Naft Al-Wasat SC.

-Position

-His natural position is defender and is a variable and strong defence man.
-Sodiq plays as Libero or as Left full back on the national team.

 International career

 Sodiq Suraj played with Nigeria U-20 at the 2007 African Youth Championship where they were losing finalists, thus qualifying for the U-20 World Cup.
 Next he played with Nigeria national under-20 football team, at the 2007 FIFA U-20 World Cup in Canada where they reached the quarter-finals.

+Style of play

+Sodiq's natural position is defender and is a variable and strong defensive player.
+He plays as libero or as left-back on the national team.